 Explore the Program, Watch a Short Video!

-Learn how to effectively evaluate scientific literature so you can identify and provide relevant and reliable information to health care professionals regarding the use of a particular drug.
+This module is designed to help medical affairs professionals effectively evaluate scientific literature so they can identify and provide relevant and reliable information to health care professionals regarding the safe and/or effective use of a particular therapeutic intervention, such as a drug.

 - Establishing Causality